Out of billions of people on this planet, is there no one else?:

 What are good values?

-What can you physically do in the next five minutes
+What will you physically do in the next five minutes

-as a step in making a choice you have to make?
+as a step in making a decision you have to make?

 Join the Jesse Bluma at Pointe Viven circle: